Eligibility to Sit for the Bar

 An applicant, who has fewer than five (5) hours to complete and is within one hundred (100) days of graduation from an approved law school, satisfactorily has passed work in the subject matter as set forth in the provisions of this section, and otherwise has completed all requirements for admission to the bar, shall be entitled to take the examination for admission to the bar, but may not be admitted to the bar of the Court until said applicant has met all other requirements for admission and has graduated from an approved law school.
 [Admission and Discipline Rule 13 (5)]

-Applicants must have completed in an approved school of law, two cumulative semester hours of legal ethics or professional responsibility.
+Applicants must have completed, at an approved school of law, two cumulative semester hours of legal ethics or professional responsibility.